AICONSlab/HippMapp3r/README.md

-# DASH3R
+# HippMapp3r

-Deep Automated Segmentation of the Hippocampus in 3/thRee dimensions (pronounced dasher)

-*DASH3R* is a CNN-based segmentation technique of the whole hippocampus using MRI images from BrainLab.
+*HippMapp3r* (pronounced hippmapper) is a CNN-based segmentation technique of the whole hippocampus using MRI images from BrainLab.
 It can deal with brains with extensive atrophy and segments the hippocampi in seconds.
 It uses a T1-weighted image as the only input and segments both with-skull and skull-stripped images.